zerosquaredio/arty/35t/tutorial_vivado_2019.1.md

 ![New BSP Step 1](img/2-New_BSP.png)

 - Change the OS Version to 6.7
 - Click OK, BSP will auto-build:<br>
 ![New BSP Step 2](img/3-New_BSP2.png)

 - Open V:\software\m3_for_arty_a7\sdk_workspace\standalone_bsp_0\Cortex_M3_0\include\xparameters.h
 - Look for STDIN_BASEADDRESS and STDOUT_BASEADDRESS
 - *You won't find them, SDK is lying to you.*

-Close system.mss and re-open it, you should see Version 6.7 now:<br>
+- Close system.mss and re-open it, you should see Version 6.7 now:<br>
 ![Modify BSP Settings](img/4-Modify_BSP_Settings.png)

  - Click "Modify this BSP's Settings", go to "standalone" tab
  - Change Value column for stdin and stdout to be "axi_uartlite_0":<br>
 ![Fixed BSP Settings](img/5-Fixed_BSP_Settings.png)

- - Press "OK"
+ - Press "OK"<br>
- - (SDK should automatically rebuild the project)
+ (SDK should automatically rebuild the project)<br>
- - Check xparameters.h - *now* you should see STDIN_BASEADDRESS and STDOUT_BASEADDRESS
+ - Check xparameters.h - *now* you should see STDIN_BASEADDRESS and STDOUT_BASEADDRESS<br>
- - *(If you program the bitfile at the end of all this and the Arty is unresponsive, come back and check this again)*
+ - *(If you program the bitfile at the end of all this and the Arty is unresponsive, come back and check this again)*<br>

 ### Generating the ELF with Keil: